Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Experiments

 In the experiments, we use a parameter $\tau$ to control the defender's prior knowledge (possibly obtained from using some anomaly detection methods to preprocess the data) regarding the injected fake users.
 Specifically, $\tau$ is the \textit{recall} over injected users defined as $\tau= \frac{|\{u\in\mathcal{U}'| \text{labeled as fake}\}|}{|\mathcal{U}'|}$, representing the fraction of fake users that are correctly labeled.
 We thus evaluate the two different ways (i.e., \textit{Remove Anomaly} and \textbf{PDR}) of dealing with detected fake users under different levels of $\tau$.
 Fig. \ref{fig:recall} shows that \textbf{PDR} achieves the best performance over \textit{YelpCHI} and the performance becomes better as $\tau$ increases as it receives more supervision.
 Again, \textit{Remove Anomaly} is not quite effective in some cases as removing correctly labeled fake users also decreases the supervision.
-The results over \textit{Movies} are similar and are shown in the supplement.